 Alternative Credit Systems Provide a Solution to the Underbanked

-Traditional credit scoring systems rely heavily on a person’s financial history, which is something that many people of non-OECD countries do not have.
+Traditional credit scoring systems rely heavily on a person’s financial history, which is something that many people do not have.
 Exclusion from credit further accentuates financial exclusion, resulting in a catch-22 for many individuals.
 Why?
 Access to credit is reliant on a history of credit usage, which is impossible to get without having access to credit in the first place.

 Luckily, alternative credit scoring can provide solutions to the underbanked that weren’t available just a few years ago.
 In conjunction with new products such as mobile banking, there is ample opportunity to transform the lives of many people in the world’s poorest countries.